Syria Kurds evacuate civilians from IS redoubt, hail Trump troop reversal

 “I believe that these forces in this region ... will be a motivation, an incentive and also a means of pressure on Damascus to try seriously to have a dialogue to resolve the Syrian crisis,” Omar said.

-Additional reporting by Tom Perry in Beirut; Writing by Tom PerryEditing by Peter Graff
+Additional reporting by Tom Perry in Beirut; Writing by Tom PerryEditing by Peter Graff, William Maclean